 You don’t serve a glass of buttermilk with a plate of cookies.
 Or maybe you do, in which case, color me impressed.
 But for baking cupcakes, buttermilk is king.
 Buttermilk is fermented milk, traditionally taken from the leftover liquid after churning butter.
 It tastes sour because of its high lactic acid content which gives your cupcakes a little tang while still staying soft and creamy.

 Do You Really Need Buttermilk in a Cupcake Recipe?

 Swapping out regular dairy milk for buttermilk creates a noticeable difference in your cupcakes.
 You get a deeper yet lighter flavor and a wonderfully fluffy texture.
 So if you are asking, what can I use if I don’t have buttermilk, try this homemade buttermilk recipe:

-Buttermilk Substitute Combine 1 cup dairy-based milk and 1 tablespoon lemon juice or white vinegar.
-Let sit for 5 minutes before incorporating into the cupcake batter.
+Buttermilk Substitute Combine 1 cup of dairy-based milk and 1 tablespoon of lemon juice or white vinegar.
+Let sit for 5 minutes before incorporating it into the cupcake batter.